mikejohnson51/ET/README.md

 # ET

-Code for mapping, modeling, and validating evapotranspiration data across spatial and temporal scales:
+Collection of scripts being used in four projects focused on the mapping, modeling, and validating of evapotranspiration data across spatial and temporal scales.
+As it develops it may be turned into a more seamless and interna coherent package:

-This is the code associated with four on going projects.

 [![Travis-CI Build Status](https://travis-ci.org/mikejohnson51/ET.svg?branch=master)](https://travis-ci.org/mikejohnson51/ET)